datapointchris/ichrisbirch/STANDARDS.md

 ### Commits
 Conventional Commits
 https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13
-`feat:` that adds a new feature
+`feature:` that adds a new feature
-`fix:` that fixes a bug
+`bugfix:` that fixes a bug
-`refactor:` that rewrite/restructure your code, however does not change any behaviour `perf:`are special refactor commits, that improve performance `style:` that do not affect the meaning (white-space, formatting, missing semi-colons, etc) `test:` that add missing tests or correcting existing tests `docs:` that affect documentation only
+`refactor:` that rewrite/restructure your code, however does not change any behaviour `performance:`are special refactor commits, that improve performance `style:` that do not affect the meaning (white-space, formatting, missing semi-colons, etc) `test:` that add missing tests or correcting existing tests `docs:` that affect documentation only